Dietrich von Choltitz: Captivity and later life

 Choltitz was held for the remainder of the war at Trent Park, in north London, with other senior German officers.
 Choltitz later was transferred to Camp Clinton in Mississippi.
 No specific charges were ever filed against him, and he was released from captivity in 1947.
 In 1956 he visited his wartime headquarters at the Hôtel Meurice in Paris.
-Reportedly the long-time head barman of the hotel recognized the short, rotund man with "impossibly correct posture" wandering around the bar as if in a daze.
+Reportedly the long-time head barman of the hotel recognised the short, rotund man with "impossibly correct posture" wandering around the bar as if in a daze.
 After the manager of the hotel met him in the bar, he asked to see his old room.
 After seeing his old quarters for no more than fifteen minutes, Choltitz declined the manager's offer of champagne and left the hotel to meet with Pierre Taittinger.

 Choltitz died on 5 November 1966 from a longstanding war illness (pulmonary emphysema) in the city hospital of Baden-Baden.
 Four days later, he was buried at the city cemetery of Baden-Baden in the presence of high-ranking French officers, including colonels Wagner (Military Commander of Baden-Baden), Ravinel, and Omézon.
 Baden-Baden was the French headquarters in Germany after the end of the Second World War.

-Choltitz was the last German owner of the castle in Łąka Prudnicka.
+Choltitz was the last German owner of the castle in Łąka Prudnicka, his birthplace (until 1945 it had been part of Germany as Gräflich Wiese).
 In 2016 his son, Timo, tried to get it back during his visit in Prudnik, but without success.